pgailinas/dip-ai-image-detection/docs/11_Basic_Fine-Tuning.md

 This notebook executes a structured sequence of steps:

-1. **Environment Setup and Data Loading**
+### 1. Environment Setup and Data Loading
-   The runtime environment is initialized, required libraries are imported, and training and test datasets are loaded.
+The runtime environment is initialized, the repository is loaded, and datasets are accessed using paths defined in `project_config.py`.

-2. **Data Validation and Preparation**
+### 2. Data Validation and Preparation
 The datasets are verified for:

 * Correct metadata structure
-   * Expected feature dimensionality
+* Expected feature dimensionality (**25 features**)
+* Valid class labels and subset separation
 * Absence of missing values

 Feature matrices (`X`) and labels (`y`) are prepared.

-3. **Feature Normalization**
+### 3. Feature Normalization
-   Feature values are normalized to ensure consistent scaling across all dimensions.
+Feature values are normalized:

-   The fitted scaler is saved for reuse.
+* Fit on training data only
+* Applied to both training and test sets
+* Saved for reuse in later notebooks

-4. **Model Configuration Definition**
+### 4. Model Configuration Definition
-   A small set of candidate configurations for the Multi-Layer Perceptron (MLP) is defined, including variations in:
+A small set of candidate MLP configurations is defined, including variations in:

 * Hidden layer structure
-   * Regularization strength (alpha)
+* Regularization strength (`alpha`)
-   * Learning rate (optional)

-5. **Cross-Validation Evaluation (Training Data Only)**
+### 5. Cross-Validation Evaluation (Training Data Only)
-   Stratified k-fold cross-validation is performed on the training dataset to evaluate each configuration.
+Stratified k-fold cross-validation is performed on the training dataset:

-6. **Model Selection**
+* Accuracy
+* Precision
+* Recall
+* F1-score
+* ROC AUC

-   The best-performing configuration is selected based primarily on **ROC AUC**, with **F1-score** used as a secondary metric.
+Model selection is based primarily on **ROC AUC**, with **F1-score** as a secondary metric.

-   The selected model may be a lower-complexity architecture, reflecting the structured nature of the feature space.
+### 6. Model Selection
+The best-performing configuration is selected based on cross-validation results and saved for reproducibility.

-7. **Final Model Training**
+### 7. Final Model Training
-   The selected model is retrained using the full training dataset.
+The selected model is retrained using the full normalized training dataset.
-   Convergence behavior is verified to ensure stable training.
+Training time and convergence behavior are recorded.

-8. **Final Evaluation (Test Set)**
+### 8. Final Evaluation (Test Set)
 The tuned model is evaluated on the independent test dataset to measure generalization performance.

+### 9. Results Display
+Cross-validation summaries and final test metrics are presented.
+Visualizations (confusion matrix and ROC curve) are optionally displayed based on the `VERBOSE` flag.

+### 10. Output Generation
+Cross-validation results, best configuration, and final evaluation metrics are saved using config-defined paths.

+### 11. Baseline Comparison
+The tuned model performance is compared directly against baseline results from Notebook 10, if available.

 ---

 ## Notes and Design Choices

 * **Controlled tuning approach:**
-  Only a small number of hyperparameters are varied to maintain interpretability and avoid overfitting.
+  Only a small number of hyperparameters are varied to maintain interpretability and reduce overfitting risk.

 * **Training/test separation:**
   Cross-validation is performed exclusively on training data.
 The test set is used only once for final evaluation.